Families of self-inverse functions and dilogarithm identities: Generalized gemini functions

+holds for complex $a \not\in \{ 0, 1, \sqrt[3]{-1}, -(-1)^{2/3} \}$ such that the arguments of the above dilogarithmic expressions are such that the associated power series converge absolutely. \end{theorem}

-In this section, two quite similar three-term identities are derived starting from the five-term gemini-identity.
-The cancellation of two terms out of the five is based on the selection of the suitable initial values.
-The derivation of the first three-term identity goes as follows.
-Let the shape factor be such that $a=-\frac{1}{a}$ for $a>1$.
+\textit{Proof.} Let the shape factor be such that $a=-\frac{1}{a}$ for $a>1$.
 Hence, the integration limits are such that $x_{1}=\ln(\frac{a}{a-1})$ and $x_{2}=\ln(\frac{a^{2}-a+1}{a})$.
 Now, the integration limits are expressed as a function of the scale factor $a$.
 By substituting these initial values in \eqref{finalfivegemini}, we can write